 In multiple-family households, it was expected that there would be cases where the respondent would not be able to provide accurate data on every person living in the household.
-During the course of the survey, the respondent was asked to identify any household member for which he/she felt accurate information could not be provided.
+During the survey, the respondent was asked to identify any household member for which he/she felt accurate information could not be provided.
 During the interview, the respondent was not asked questions relating to these individuals.
-The interviewer then asked this respondent all survey questions except the questions on household and person characteristics (demographics).
-Over the course of data collection, 555 household members were excluded since the respondent did not have sufficient knowledge to answer questions about these household members.
+Over the course of data collection, 469 household members were excluded since the respondent did not have sufficient knowledge to answer questions about these household members.
 This represents 6% of the total number of members residing in the households contacted during data collection.